menghui-c/wastewater-haplotype-inference/README.md

 ## 📖 Overview

-This repository implements a Bayesian framework for inferring viral haplotype frequencies from wastewater metagenomic sequencing data.
+This project implements a Bayesian framework to infer viral haplotype frequencies from deep-sequenced SARS-CoV-2 wastewater data.
+We first run two workflows to precompute the fixed inputs for inference: (1) read based SNV and encoding pipeline and (2) consensus panel prior pipeline.
+Then a collapsed Gibbs sampler is used to estimate the haplotype frequencies.
-The pipeline integrates both **read-based** and **consensus-panel–based** preprocessing workflows to construct compatible read-pattern matrices, followed by **collapsed Gibbs sampling** for posterior inference of haplotype frequencies.

 ---